 - beginning to speak more slowly

 - occasionally losing sense of direction

 These symptoms also mimic the long-term effects of social isolation.
-Longitudinal studies on seniors who are encouraged to participate in brain fitness programs, such as learning to play the guitar in a group setting, show marked reversals of these symptoms and a decreased risk of experiencing Alzheimer’s or Alzheimer-like symptoms.
+Studies on seniors who are encouraged to participate in brain fitness programs… such as learning to play the guitar in a group setting… show marked reversals of these symptoms.
+And a decreased risk of experiencing, Alzheimer’s or Alzheimer-like symptoms.

 More articles in our Activities For Seniors Series